Chiefs to host Chargers in Thursday Night Football home opener - NewsBreak

 Chiefs to host Chargers in Thursday Night Football home opener

-KANSAS CITY, Mo. – During the first round of the 2022 NFL Draft from Las Vegas, the NFL announced that the Kansas City Chiefs will host the Los Angeles Chargers at GEHA Field at Arrowhead Stadium on Thursday, September 15 in the season’s first Thursday Night Football game .
+KANSAS CITY, Mo. – The Kansas City Chiefs will host the Los Angeles Chargers at GEHA Field at Arrowhead Stadium on Thursday, Sept.
+15, in the season’s first Thursday Night Football game .

+It will also be the Chiefs’ home opener, meaning although we don’t know who Kansas City is playing yet, the team will open the season on the road.

+The NFL made the announcement Thursday night during the first round of the 2022 NFL Draft from Las Vegas.

 Single-game and group tickets for the Chiefs vs. Chargers Thursday Night Football game will go on sale Friday.

-Tickets may be purchased on the Chiefs website by the public beginning at 11 a.m.
+Tickets can be purchased on the Chiefs website beginning at 11 a.m.
 Ticket delivery will be mobile only.
 The ticket office will not be open for any walk-up sales.
 All single-game and group tickets for Chiefs home games are subject to availability and dynamic pricing.

 Season Ticket Members will have an exclusive online presale beginning at 10 a.m.
 Friday.
 The club will notify Season Ticket Members via email with instructions on how to purchase Week 2 Thursday Night Football tickets.2022 NFL Draft live updates, local analysis: Chiefs hold 2 first round picks